 What approach would sociologists take?
 They might note a change in marital patterns in the United States.
-Since the recession began, the median age of first marriage has risen to 28.7 years for men and 26.7 years for women.
-Sociologists might also observe that today, fewer people are making that trip to the altar than in the past.
-If the U.S. marriage rate had remained the
+Since the recession began, the median age of first marriage has risen to

 As the nation struggled to recover from a deep and lengthy recession, recently laid-off workers jostled the long-term unemployed at a crowded job fair in San Francisco.
 Sociologists use a variety of approaches to assess the full impact of economic change on society.